Privacy Breach Guidelines for Government Institutions and Local Authorities

 - How many individuals are affected by the breach?

 - Are there vulnerable individuals involved, such as youth or seniors?

-So, does this mean that public bodies only need to provide breach notification in these cases?
+Does this mean that public bodies only need to provide breach notification in the above cases?
 Not at all.
 A public body needs to make that call in the course of investigating any privacy breach.
 And, in terms of whether or not to report to the IPC, this is always encouraged.
-Generally, if proactively reported, this office will monitor the response to the incident by the public body and if issues are sufficiently addressed may resolve the matter informally.
+Generally, if proactively reported, the IPC will monitor the response to the incident by the public body and if issues are sufficiently addressed may resolve the matter informally.

-It is best practice to inform affected individuals and the Information and Privacy Commissioner’s office of breaches in most cases.
+It is best practice to inform affected individuals and the IPC of breaches in most cases.

 How to Notify Affected Individuals

 Notification of individuals affected by the breach should occur as soon as possible after key facts about the breach have been established.